backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/102 AWS DVA Index.md

 - Whenever there is a negative keyword like **NOT** then the chances of the option being the correct answer is very less.
 - Whenever you have questions related to debugging why something is not working then options containing the word *permissions* becomes a potential answer.
 - When you see *automatic retries* think about AWS SDK.
+	- *AWS SDK* also implements *exponential backoff*.
 - If you need to figure out why some service is *slow (performance issues)* just go with *X-Ray*.
+- Generally when something is wrong in the application configuration it will give us a big error.